 The sweet spot for salespeople is when you have 2-5 competitors.
 In this case, the salesperson has the best chances to help buyers buy your product or service.

-Salesperson instead of being worried about competition should focus on how to be competitive!
+Salesperson instead of being worried about the competition should focus on how to be competitive!

 Outsell competition by being competitive